-At the beginning of April I traveled to remote Nagaland and stood face to face with the last – and now very old – tattooed fighters of the Konyak tribe, who just a few decades ago cut off the heads of their enemies, and then cut them off as trophies in their to put down a house.
+At the beginning of April I traveled to remote Nagaland and stood face to face with the last – and now very old – tattooed fighters of the Konyak tribe, who just a few decades ago cut off the heads of their enemies, and then cut them off as trophies in there to put down a house.

 A VISIT TO THE KONYAKS, THE TATTOOED HEADHUNTERS OF INDIA

-Seventeen different tribes live in Nagaland, in the far north-east of India, of which the Konyak tribe – also known as “the face-tattooed head hunters” – is the largest and best known, or perhaps rather notorious.
+Seventeen different tribes live in Nagaland, in the far northeast of India, of which the Konyak tribe – also known as “the face-tattooed head hunters” – is the largest and best known, or perhaps rather notorious.

 Also Read- THE 12 BEST SIGHTS IN MUMBAI